Sticky & Sweet Tour: Commercial reception

 Following the announcement of the 2009 extension, over one million tickets —worth approximately $100 million— were sold within days.
 Shows in London, Manchester, Oslo, and Belgium sold out rapidly, with Madonna breaking sales records in Tallinn and Helsinki; the latter drew 85,354 attendees, the highest for a solo artist in the Nordic countries.
 The first Gothenburg show sold over 55,000 tickets in two hours, and high demand in Tel Aviv prompted the addition of a second concert date.

-The second leg grossed grossed $222 million ($ in dollars) from 46 sold-out performances, bringing the tour's total gross to over $400 million ($ in dollars) from 85 concerts across 52 countries, with an attendance of 3.5 million people.
-It became the highest-grossing tour by a solo artist at the time and the second-highest-grossing tour overall, only behind the Rolling Stones' A Bigger Bang Tour (2005–07), which grossed $558 million ($ in dollars).
+The second leg grossed $222 million ($ million in dollars) from 46 sold-out performances, bringing the tour's total gross to over $400 million ($ million in dollars) from 85 concerts across 52 countries, with an attendance of 3.5 million people.
+It became the highest-grossing tour by a solo artist at the time and the second-highest-grossing tour overall, only behind the Rolling Stones' A Bigger Bang Tour (2005–07), which grossed $558 million ($ million in dollars).
 At the 2009 Billboard Touring Awards, Sticky & Sweet won Top Boxscore, Top Draw, and Top Manager for Guy Oseary.
 The record for the highest-grossing tour by a female artist held for fifteen years, until it was surpassed by Taylor Swift's the Eras Tour in 2023.